+Hike or cycle Clutha Gold Trail for an opportunity to connect with New Zealand’s gold-mining past.
 The Clutha Gold Trail connects with the Roxburgh Gorge Trail, two of New Zealand’s newer off-road trails for hikers and cyclists.
-Both follow the historic trails of Otago’s gold-mining past.
+Both follow the historic trails of Otago’s gold-mining era.
 Because one trail ends where the other begins, they can be combined to create a two-day or three-day adventure.
 In addition, their proximity to the Otago Central Rail Trail means that hikers and cyclists can experience even more of Central Otago’s impressive scenery.

 The three trails anchored several hiking and cycling adventures on a visit to New Zealand.
 We were a group of eight sexagenarians from Australia and Canada.